How to Become a Cybersecurity Specialist

 - IT Specialist Information Security

-Experience in such jobs as system administrator, security administrator and network administrator is extremely helpful for transitioning into a cybersecurity specialist role, but for motivated individuals there are additional pathways as well.
+Experience in such jobs as systems administrator, security administrator and network administrator are extremely helpful for transitioning into a cybersecurity specialist role, but for motivated individuals, there are additional pathways as well.

 Individuals working in other industries who aspire to position themselves for cybersecurity roles are often advised that industry certifications and advanced education can be invaluable in working toward cybersecurity career goals.
 (See more on this below.)